 I read this book over one weekend when I didn't have the kids (and nothing else got done ...
 I mean nothing) and every page was like my autobiography.
-I felt empowered by Sunday night, even when the washing pile was still three feet high, the kitchen looked like I was in a university share house, and my cat was looking at me with distain as I sat there in my pyjamas.
+I felt empowered by Sunday night, even when the washing pile was still three feet high, the kitchen looked like I was in a shared college dorm, and my cat was looking at me with distain as I sat there in my pyjamas.
 But hey, I didn't care!

 The power vulnerability has to transform your life will blow you away, but take all the time you need to get there.
 Find a friend to read the book as well so you can discuss and keep each other accountable to being more vulnerable.